abberdeen/circuitid-csharp/docs/DeveloperAppsApi.md

 ## CreateDeveloperApp

-> GetDeveloperApp200Response CreateDeveloperApp (Developerapps developerapps)
+> GetDeveloperApp200Response CreateDeveloperApp (DeveloperappsCreateOrPatch developerappsCreateOrPatch)

 Create a new object